huggingface/datasets/datasets/roman_urdu_hate_speech/README.md

 ### Dataset Summary

 The Roman Urdu Hate-Speech and Offensive Language Detection (RUHSOLD) dataset is a Roman Urdu dataset of tweets annotated by experts in the relevant language.
 The authors develop the gold-standard for two sub-tasks.
 First sub-task is based on binary labels of Hate-Offensive content and Normal content (i.e., inoffensive language).
 These labels are self-explanatory.
-The authors refer to this sub-task as coarse-grained classification.
+The authors refer to this sub-task as coarse-grained classification.
 Second sub-task defines Hate-Offensive content with four labels at a granular level.
 These labels are the most relevant for the demographic of users who converse in RU and are defined in related literature.
-The authors refer to this sub-task as fine-grained classification.
+The authors refer to this sub-task as fine-grained classification.
 The objective behind creating two gold-standards is to enable the researchers to evaluate the hate speech detection approaches on both easier (coarse-grained) and challenging (fine-grained) scenarios.

 ### Supported Tasks and Leaderboards